AlgoMaster Logo

 After gathering the details, we can summarize the key system requirements.

-• Track multiple physical copies of the same book as separate entities.
+• Track multiple physical copies of the same item as separate entities, each with its own availability status.

-• Modularity: The system should follow object-oriented principles with clear separation between modules like user management and catalog management
+• Modularity: The system should follow object-oriented principles with clear separation between concerns like member management, catalog management, and borrowing

 • Maintainability: The system should be easy to test, debug, and enhance over time